 What conditions might improve with PRP?

-PRP and other regenerative medicine practices are a rapidly emerging medical specialty area.
+PRP is a rapidly emerging medical specialty area.
 Medical researchers and physicians are studying the potential benefits and effects of PRP, and new discoveries occur every day.
 Some of the possible uses of PRP include:

 - Tendon injuries

 If you have an injury or chronic pain in your neck, back, or joints, PRP might be a helpful part of a treatment program.
 The health care professionals at Accelerated Medical can explain more about how PRP may help you during a consultation.